Led by Artistic Director & Founder, Lyn Williams AM, the ensembles of Gondwana Choirs have inspired audiences across Australia and around the world.

-Gondwana’s national choirs represent Australia on the world stage.
-In 2019, Gondwana Voices travelled to Berlin to perform Brett Dean’s Vexations and Devotions with the Berlin Radio Symphony Orchestra in the Philharmonie under the baton of Vladmimir Jurowksi.
-In 2020, Gondwana was honoured to be the only Australian choir invited to perform at the World Symposium on Choral Music hosted by the International Federation for Choral Music.
+Gondwana National Choirs bring together young singers from across the country and represent Australia on the world stage.
+In 2019, Gondwana Voices travelled to Berlin to perform Brett Dean’s Vexations and Devotions with the Berlin Radio Symphony Orchestra.
+This choir was invited to represent Australia at the 2020 World Symposium on Choral Music.